Don’t believe in COVID-19? Think climate change is a hoax? Right-wing politicians have a deal for you

 Feature by Gregory Beatty

-Country-to-country comparisons of COVID-19 statistics aren’t always fair.
-Island nations, for instance, have an obvious advantage controlling the virus’s spread compared to countries that are bunched together.
+We can learn a lot from country-to-country comparisons of COVID-19 statistics.
+It’s true, they aren’t aren’t always fair — island nations, for instance, have an obvious advantage at controlling the virus’s spread compared to countries that are bunched together.
 Likewise, densely populated countries face greater challenges than sparsely populated ones.

 Still, the statistics for COVID-19 infections and death tolls are telling.
-And, generally speaking, nations that followed their public health officials’ virus-fighting advice have had the best results.
+Generally speaking, nations that followed their public health officials’ virus-fighting advice have had the best results.

 Clear As Mud